-- Information in personnel records must be factual. - Personnel records must be thoughtfully assigned to their appropriate file locations. - > Supervisors, managers, and other employees who place documentation in personnel records must be trained to appropriately write the documentation - ➤ Balance the information you place in personnel records to include both the positive and the negative - Recognize the difference between a supervisor's personal notes about his or her reporting staff and the official company personnel records. - > Any medical information belongs in the medical file.
+- > Information in personnel records must be factual. - > Personnel records must be thoughtfully assigned to their appropriate file locations. - Supervisors, managers, and other employees who place documentation in personnel records must be trained to appropriately write the documentation - Balance the information you place in personnel records to include both the positive and the negative - Recognize the difference between a supervisor's personal notes about his or her reporting staff and the official company personnel records. - > Any medical information belongs in the medical file. - > Payroll information belongs in the payroll file.

-Clerical Work Support L - II EIS CwS2TTLM 09 19V1 LG01 Author/Copyright: Federal TVET Agency Version -1 Sept 2019 Page 44 of 54

-- Payroll information belongs in the payroll file. - > memorandum the company at large.
-Generally, a memorandum will include a few basic elements, such as the name of the originator of the document, the intended recipient or recipients, the date of issue, the general topic, and the body of the document that contains the information to be shared.
+Basic Account Works L-II Author/Copyright: Federal TVET Version -1 Page 1 of 52 Basic Account Works E-II Agency Sept.
+2019 elements, such as the name of the originator of the document, the intended recipient or recipients, the date of issue, the general topic, and the body of the document that contains the information to be shared.